apache/eventmesh/README.md

 ### Deployment Event Store

-> EventMesh now supports multiple [Event Store](https://eventmesh.apache.org/docs/roadmap#event-store-implementation-status).The default storage mode is `standalone`.
+> EventMesh supports [multiple Event Stores](https://eventmesh.apache.org/docs/roadmap#event-store-implementation-status), the default storage mode is ' standalone ', and does not rely on other event stores as layers.
 >
 > If you are in a non ' standalone ' mode, you need to deploy the required Event Store first, using `rocketmq` mode as an example: Deploy [RocketMQ](https://rocketmq.apache.org/docs/quickStart/01quickstart/).